-The following Banking & Finance guidance note Produced in partnership with Neil Waller of Trowers & Hamlins LLP provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Neil Waller of Trowers & Hamlins provides comprehensive and up to date legal information covering:

 This Practice Note explains the key bond issue, private placement and loan facilities deal structures used in social housing finance.